screentriggers/app/README.md

 ## 📬 Feedback

 Have ideas or want to improve this?
-Open an issue or contribute—this is just the beginning.
+Open an issue or contribute; this is just the beginning.